-- Preparation in math, science, and computer technology is recommended. - Students required to take remedial courses must follow the UACCM Student Success Plan - Students should take classes when offered as some classes are only offered certain semesters. - Students should plan electives early to ensure completion of courses within the desired time frame.
+- Preparation in math, science, and computer technology is recommended. - Students required to take remedial courses must follow the UACCM Student Success Plan. - Semester order for college courses is suggested based on Fall/Spring semester rotation where Fall counts as sem.
+1. Beginning courses in another semester, having prior credits, or taking remedial courses will affect the order in which courses are taken.
+Take classes when first offered as some classes are only offered certain semesters.

-Students should complete Introduction to Computers, math requirement, Introduction to CAD and Surveying Software, Plane Surveying, and Calculator Solutions during the first semester after completing remedial courses.
+Students should complete Introduction to Computers, math requirement, Introduction to CAD and Surveying Software, Plane Surveying, and Introduction to Surveying during the first semester after completing remedial courses.

 Identifies Arkansas Course Transfer System (ACTS) course.
-Equivalency numbers are listed under the Course Descriptions on page 119.
+Equivalency numbers are listed under the Course Descriptions on page 148.